ManasGeorge/HilbertCurves/README.md

 [The Wikipedia page](http://en.wikipedia.org/wiki/Hilbert_curve) is also a good resource, and has a relatively easy-to-understand implementation of the coordinate transforms for the 2D curve.

+This project was an attempt to traverse the entire RGB space through a Hilbert curve in 3 dimensions and then draw the result as a Hilbert Curve in 2 dimension.
+The resulting picture will soon be uploaded.